eclipse-archived/ceylon-lang.org/documentation/1.1/faq/language-design.md

 support the ability to `map()` a function to elements.
 (Another famous example is `Monad`.)

-We have not yet decided if Ceylon needs this feature.
-It is mentioned as a proposal in [Chapter 3 of the language specification][type constructor parameterization].

-[type constructor parameterization]: #{site.urls.spec_current}#parameterizedtypeparameters

 ### Generalized algebraic types

 > Will Ceylon support GADTs?

-Probably, in some future version.
+Possibly, to some limited extent, in some future version.

 A GADT is a sophisticated kind of algebraic type where the cases of the type depend upon the value of one of its type